Kubernetes on AWS: Tutorial and K8s Install

 - Complete control over your servers — An advantage of using Kubernetes on AWS is that it puts you in control over your instances which is not always the case with other cloud providers.

 - Access to Open Source Software without Vendor Lock-in — Kubernetes is completely open source and so are many of the tools surrounding the project.
 This provides you with a wide-open, well-supported community with many options.

 - Portability — Kubernetes runs anywhere: bare metal, public cloud, private cloud, and can even run on multiple public clouds all at once if you wish.

-- Cloudbursting and Private workload protection — with Kubernetes, you can run part of your cluster in the public cloud, but then have sensitive workloads that spill over and run in a private cloud on-premises, for example.
+- Cloudbursting and Private workload protection — With Kubernetes, you can run part of your cluster in the public cloud, but then have sensitive workloads that spill over and run in a private cloud on-premises, for example.

-When you’re installing Kubernetes on AWS, these are the services that will need to be familiar with.
+When you’re installing Kubernetes on AWS, these are the services that you will need to be familiar with.
 In each section, we describe what you need to know when you’re configuring a cluster.

 But before we get into the details of each Amazon service and how they apply to Kubernetes, it is useful to have some familiarity with the Kubernetes architecture and its parts.
 See the interactive tutorial, “Kubernetes Basics” for a good overview.

 For those of you who don’t want to manage every aspect of Kubernetes yourselves, you can use the Amazon Elastic Kubernetes Service (EKS).
 This hosted EC2 service takes away most of the heavy lifting of manual configuration so that you can easily run Kubernetes on AWS by providing: